The infinitely many genes model with horizontal gene transfer: The Ancestral Gene Transfer Graph

-\begin{remark}[Alternative way of distribution gain events on the AGTG] In the last step of constructing the AGTG, we used the condition $T_k\leq L(\mathcal A_n^{(k)})$ in order to distribute a uniformly chosen point $E_k$ on $\mathcal A_n^{(k)}$.
+\begin{remark}[Alternative way of distributing gain events on the AGTG] {\em In the last step of constructing the AGTG, we used the condition $T_k\leq L(\mathcal A_n^{(k)})$ in order to distribute a uniformly chosen point $E_k$ on $\mathcal A_n^{(k)}$.
 In distribution, the same result is achieved as follows: If $T_k\leq L(\mathcal A_n^{(k)})$, choose a way of running through $\mathcal A_n^{(k)}$ along all paths at constant speed.
-Then, the gene gain event is placed after running length $T_k$. \end{remark}
+Such a path might well go back and forth and jump in time.
+Then, the gene gain event is placed after running length $T_k$.} \end{remark}

 The following Lemma is the key element in the proofs given in Section \ref{S:proofs}.